Reconcyl/eso/check/README.md

 - `R` pushes the value from the register onto the stack.
 - `` ` `` prints everything in the stack for debugging.

-Attempting to execute an invalid instruction in either language will error.
+Attempting to execute an invalid instruction in either mode will error.
 If the interpreter ever prints a stack trace, there was a bug.